A Guide to Fireproof Safes

 Up to this point, reference has only been made to safes, but there are many different types of fire rated storage units, from smaller, top opening fireproof boxes and chests through to filing cabinets and cupboards as well as bespoke strong rooms and vaults.
 As discussed above, the main criterion for choosing a fire resistant storage unit must be the type of media that requires protection.
 It is possible to store mixed media: for example, some models of fire resistant cupboards and filing cabinets, which are principally designed to protect paper, have optional data protection inserts that enable data media to be safely stored inside them as well.

 Another important point to consider, especially when buying a data safe, is that its internal dimensions will be much smaller than its external appearance might at first suggest.
 This is due to the amount of insulation material required to keep the temperature inside the safe below the critical 52 °C / 125 °F level.
 Care must therefore be taken that there is enough space inside the safe to meet the storage requirements.
-Still on the subject of computer media, some fire safes offer USB connectivity, which allows data to be backed up onto a hard drive, permanently stored inside the safe.

 It may also be the case that, as well as fire resistance, the safe must offer burglar protection.
 From the point of view of insurance, it is recommended that checks are made with the underwriters to ascertain the level of insurance cover they are prepared to offer in respect of the valuables and / or cash to be stored in the safe, as this will depend on a number of factors, including the location of the safe, and not just on the insurance rating per se.
 For example, most fireproof units are free-standing, as drilling holes for floor or wall mounted fixings are likely to compromise the integrity of their fire resistance.
 This is not such a problem for larger units but, if it were possible for a burglar to physically remove the safe, consideration must be given to the wider security of the premises in which it is housed.
 When choosing a fire safe with security protection, prominent test standards to look for are EN 14450-S1 and S2 and EN 1143-1.
 These are European norms for resistance to burglary attack, with the S1 security standard giving cash cover of £2,000 or valuables cover of £20,000 (the lowest level for independent testing) and S2 giving cash cover of £4,000 or valuables cover of £40,000.
 EN 1143-1 is the next level up, with a grading system ranging from 0 through to 5 (e.g. 0 = £6,000 cash / £60,000 valuables cover; 5 = £100,000 cash / £1,000,000 valuables cover).
 These independent security ratings are very important when it comes to insuring one's valuables in a fire safe.